Bounds on Average Effects in Discrete Choice Panel Data Models: Further discussion of the bounds

-Continuing the discussion in Section~\ref{subsec:Comparision1}, we now investigate how the outer bounds compare to the sharp identified set, in the specific cases of typical logit-based binary choice models.
-These are the static logit and random coefficient logit models, and dynamic variants thereof.
+We now extend this comparison to the population level for several specific logit-based binary choice models: the static logit and random coefficient logit models, and dynamic variants thereof.
 In all cases (except for the random coefficient dynamic logit model) we use the linear program in \eqref{eq:UnifOptimization}.
-The analysis in this subsection is at the population level, that is, we compare our outer bounds to the population sharp identified set, estimation of which is challenging whenever the support of the conditioning variables $(Z_1,\ldots,Z_T)$ is not small relative to the sample size.\footnote{Similar to \citet{CFHN13} we obtain the sharp identified set by solving an appropriate linear program. }
+Here we compare our outer bounds to the population sharp identified set, estimation of which is challenging whenever the support of the conditioning variables $(Z_1,\ldots,Z_T)$ is not small relative to the sample size.\footnote{Similar to \citet{CFHN13} we obtain the sharp identified set by solving an appropriate linear program.
+See Section \ref{sec:archident} in the Supplementary Appendix for a more detailed discussion.} Our simulation results below present the identified sets and our outer bounds.
+In Section \ref{sec:addsimdetails} in the Supplementary Appendix, we also provide results concerning the widths of the outer bounds and the identified sets.

 For static logit we consider both the discrete and continuous covariate cases, with the data generating processes (DGPs) given by

 and

 respectively.
 In both cases, $\varepsilon_{it} \sim {\rm Logit}(0,1)$.
 For the discrete covariate case we consider the average effect based on \eqref{marg1} with $(x_1,x_2)=(1,0)$.
 The analysis for the continuous covariate case focuses on the average effect based on \eqref{marg2}.
 To focus solely on the difference between the bounds and the identified set, we set $\beta=\beta_0$ (a simulation analysis for obtaining bounds when $\beta$ is estimated will be provided in Section \ref{sect:simulations}).